iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/nonconvex.png" class="img-fluid" %}

 <p class="legend">Loss landscape of a network with two parameters, one for each ReLU neuron, and two data points.
-Since the labels are positive, we fix the second layer $\alpha_1, \alpha_2$ to 1 to plot this in 2D without a loss of generality.
+Since the labels are positive, we fix the second layer $\alpha_1, \alpha_2$ to 1 to plot the loss in 2D without a loss of generality.
 The data points $(x_1, y_1) = (-1, 1)$ and $(x_2, y_2) = (1, 2)$ are fixed.
 The black lines represent the loss for only one neuron (since the other is equal to 0).
 The red lines are the only path of parameters for which the loss is constant, they represent the parameters for which the neuron fits exactly one data point and is deactivated for the other and thus suffers a loss of $(y_1)^2$ for the red line on the left, and $(y_2)^2$ for the other.
-The exact formula to compute each point of this graph is:
+The exact formula to compute each point of the loss landscape is:

 \begin{equation}
 \begin{split}